 Did you know that not all services you receive in a doctors office are covered by your OHIP card?
 Services such as forms, doctors notes, certain vaccinations and drivers medical examinations are some examples of uninsured services.
 Please call the office to enquire about a complete list of uninsured services.

-Patients who are enrolled with our physicians have the benefit of being part of our Preventive Care services.
+Patients who are enrolled with our physicians have the benefit of being part of our Preventive Care services for early cancer detection.
 Our staff ensures that searches in the electronic medical records are kept up-to-date.
-Patients who require testing are identified and notified by phone and/or mail.
+Patients who are due for the testing mentioned below are identified and notified by phone and/or mail:

 Ontario has among the highest rates of colorectal cancer in the world.
 A person with colorectal cancer has a 90% chance of being cured if the cancer is caught early enough through screening.
 ColonCancerCheck recommends that all Ontarians aged 50 and over be screened for colorectal cancer.
 For those at average risk for colorectal cancer, a simple at home test—the Fecal Occult Blood Test (FOBT)—once every two years is recommended.

 Ontario Breast Screening Program

 The Ontario Breast Screening Program (OBSP) is an organized breast screening program that provides high-quality breast cancer screening to two groups of women:

 - Average Risk: women aged 50-74 with mammography every two years.

 - High Risk: women aged 30 to 69 who are identified as being at high risk for breast cancer with annual mammography and breast magnetic resonance imaging (MRI) screening.

 Cervical cancer is almost entirely preventable with regular screening.
 The Ontario Cervical Screening Program recommends that women who are or have been sexually active have a Pap test every 3 years starting at age 21.

 Please talk to your health care provider if you fall under any of the above screening recommendations.